aysedemirel/100-days-of-code/log.md

 ### Day 22: February 21, Sunday

-**Today's Progress**: Udacity-AI and Github-100DaysOfCode and HackerRank-Java
+**Today's Progress**:

+- Udacity-AI
+- Github-100DaysOfCode
+- HackerRank-Java

 **Thoughts:** Today, I finished Phase-1 "Bertelsmann Scholarship - Introduction to AI in Business" from Udacity.
 It was a great journey, and I learned a lot of valuable knowledge.
 I hope I can get a chance to be a participant in the full nanodegree.
 Also, I refactored my 100DaysOfCode repo from Github.
 Now I have a backlog and complete list.
 And I started to solve Java Regex 2 problem at HackerRank.